crwilcox/crwilcox/README.md

 I bring a passion for making space for everyone in technology and enabling developers everywhere through better tools and libraries.

 My team at Google is called AI Foundations because we focus on creating the groundwork to make it possible for folks at Google to develop the best software they can with any and all tools.
-AI is new, and eliminating friction, making the most of it, is the name of the game.
+AI might be the newest one, but making the most of it will help us eliminate friction and build the next great things.

 You may also stumble onto my work because of [Exposure Notifications](https://github.com/google/exposure-notifications-server).
 GAEN, Google Apple Exposure Notifications, was a project I was proud to be involved with, founding the team that built the Exposure Notifications Server that would allow people around the world to prevent the spread of COVID-19.